-The Office of International Programs offers a $1,500 one-time tuition reduction emergency tuition support to students who encounter a financial need caused by circumstances beyond their control while enrolled as an undergraduate student.
+The Office of International Programs offers a one-time, $1,500 tuition reduction emergency tuition support (amount is subject to change) to students who encounter a financial need caused by circumstances beyond their control while enrolled as a student.

 Emergency tuition support is offered only in serious financial circumstances that are beyond your control.
-For instance:
+For example:

 - Loss of an assistantship or scholarship